 Increase in calcium: The action of thiazide diuretics leads to a decrease in urinary calcium excretion and subsequent elevations of blood calcium levels.
 Unlike the loop diuretics, which increase calcium concentration in the urine, thiazide diuretics increase calcium reabsorption.
 The parathyroid hormone is thought to mediate this effect due to its action on the proximal renal tubule.
 Thiazide-induced hypercalcemia can have advantages as recent epidemiological studies have shown preservation of bone mineral density in the hip and the spine as well as a decrease in the risk of hip fracture in patients on chronic thiazide treatment.

 Thiazide diuretics have many therapeutic uses that are summarized below:

-- Thiazide diuretics are first line antihypertensive agents in the US and Europe but are not in the UK or Australia due to increased diabetes mellitus type 2 risk.
-It is also important to note that the actions of angiotensin-converting enzyme inhibitors (ACEi) are enhanced with concurrent intake of thiazides.
+Thiazide diuretics are first-line antihypertensive agents in the US and Europe but are not in the UK or Australia due to increased diabetes mellitus type 2 risk.
+It is also important to note that the actions of angiotensin-converting enzyme inhibitors (ACEi) are enhanced with the concurrent intake of thiazides.

 Thiazides can be the first choice in reducing volume overload in cases of heart failure.
 If their effect is not strong enough to reduce symptoms, loop diuretics can be added.

 Thiazides inhibit calcium excretion, so they can be particularly effective in cases of idiopathic hypercalciuria.
-Their effects are especially beneficial for patients suffering from calcium oxalate stone in the urinary tract.
+Their effects are especially beneficial for patients suffering from calcium oxalate stones in the urinary tract.